 Last year we built this fire pit at our home in Maine out of stone that we collected from around the property.
 This yard is much more closed in so a natural fire pit fits perfectly here.
 Beautiful in the Fall.

-Another set of white Polywood Adirondack chairs are definitely on my mind for the Vermont fire pit conversation set too!
+Another set of white Polywood Adirondack chairs is definitely on my mind for the Vermont fire pit conversation set too!
+But that’s not what we ended up going with.
+See more in the next post Backyard Conversation Set and Fire Pit Patio Reveal.

 Designing the Fire Pit Patio